top of page

 “But there’s nothing out here.”

 “You heard Kauz.
-Can’t return empty-handed.
+We can’t return empty-handed.
 Especially after our latest stunt.”

-The raspy voice huffed, grunted, then spat.
+The raspy voice huffed and grunted.
 “Kauz just wants to keep us away from Base Camp.
 Let’s ditch ‘em while we’ve got the chance.”

 “No, you idiot.
 They would hunt us—and kill us.”

-As they approached the pond, one looked right at Xander.
+As they approached the pond, one of them looked straight at Xander.

 “What’s that?
-By the tree?”
+By the water?”
 The shorter one with the raspy voice shook his companion furiously.
 “We got something!
 We got something!”

 “Get ‘em.”